harunshimanto/harunshimanto/README.md

 :wave: Hi there, My name is Harun-Ur-Rashid.😀 I'm 23 years old, I'm a self-taught Data Scientist.
 I've profound knowledge in Machine Learning, Deep Learning, Natural language processing, AI Software Development.
-Currently, I was completed Undergrade in CSE from 🇧🇩.
+Currently, I completed Undergraduate in CSE from 🇧🇩.
 I'm interested in doing research on text and image related problems.
 I love to work with new technologies and playing with Data and AI.🤖